-Talking postcards were produced as novelties that played a message or short tune in the form of a small record.
-They were known by many other names including Gramophone cards or Singing cards.
+Talking postcards were novelties in the form of a small record that played a message or short tune.
+They were also known by many other names including Gramophone cards or Singing cards.
 The earliest patent for this product was taken out by the Berlin firm, Bumb & Koenig in 1902.
 Talking postcards quickly took on many different forms.
 Max Thomas would patent improvements on this idea in 1904.
-His single sided disks had a hole punched through them and the card so it could be played on a gramophone.
+His single sided disks had a hole punched through them and the card so it could be played on a standard gramophone.
 They were made of transparent celluloid to be less brittle than traditional shellac records, and so they could also allow the printed image on the card to show through.
-This idea was patented in Great Britain in 1905 and in the U.S. in 1907, though not known to have been used until 1915 by the Federal Novelty Importing Co. of New York.
-The American talking postcards were opaque and were usually stapled to the card.
+This idea was patented in Great Britain in 1905 and in the United States in 1907, though its first use seems to have been by the Federal Novelty Importing Co. of New York in 1915.
+The American talking postcards were opaque and were usually stapled to the printed paper card.
 A variation is the French Sonarine or the Pathe Company&rsqui;s Phonal-Postal, in which the sender could record a short message with the aid of a specially sold device adapted for the gramophone.
 By the late 1920’s many postcard publishers were producing these types of cards.
-Most of these cards play at 78 rpm but as speed format changed a few publishers continued to make cards at 45 and 33 rpm.
+Most of these cards play at 78 rpm but as speed formats changed only a few publishers continued to make talking cards at 45 and 33 rpm.

 Taylorchrome is a trade name for the photochrome postcards published by photographer G. Morris Taylor through the 1960’s.
 These were mostly view-cards of western Canada.